Farigh/memcheck-cover/README.md

 The following options are used:
   - `--track-origins=yes`\
-When set to yes, Memcheck keeps track of the origins of all uninitialised values.\
+When set to yes, Memcheck keeps track of the origins of all uninitialized values.\
 Then, when an uninitialised value error is reported, Memcheck will try to show the origin of the value.\
 An origin can be one of the following four places: a heap block, a stack allocation, a client request, or miscellaneous other sources (eg, a call to brk).
   - `--leak-check=full`\